ErpNetDocs/webclient/inventory-control/index.md

 # Inventory Control

-Inventory Control is a mobile inventory management application designed to speed up and simplify basic operations with warehouse orders.
+Inventory Control is a mobile inventory management application designed to speed up and simplify basic operations with store orders.
 It's perfectly suitable for shops and smaller stores.

 It follows a similar logic to the **BarCodeCommand** panel from within the **Desktop Client** and allows workers to complete their daily tasks quickly, without going through the more complex procedures of the **[WMS module](../wms-worker/index.md)**.